Alumni Profile: KK Clark ’12

 So what does KK tell students who are getting ready to enter the workforce?
 “My best piece of advice is to find your people,” she said.
 “They are out there in the industry; don’t ever give up the search.”
 Her own mentor, Katie Twomey, helped KK in the early years of her career to be her authentic self.
 She says that mentors need to help their mentees identify and develop those skills and characteristics that make them unique.
 Twomey and her husband Dan gave KK support, advocacy and mentorship over the years.
 “Because of them, I am able to show up to work without having to hide anything about myself,” she explained.
 “I am able to proudly wear the Clark blue next to a pride flag, let my Southern accent slip into conversation from time to time and, without any hesitation, enjoy all the social interactions of this industry with my wife, Lindsay, right there next to me.”

-“KK has been a wonderful alum giving her time and energy to supporting our current students as they navigate their professional programs and start shifting into industry,” stated Katherine Buck Chastain, CADC’s Director of Recruitment.
+“KK has been a wonderful alum giving her time and energy to supporting our current students as they navigate their professional programs and start shifting into industry,” stated Katherine Buck Chastain, CADC’s Administrator of Recruitment.
 “She has attended countless career fairs encouraging students with a smile and a positive attitude and is an excellent example of an ‘industry partner,’ someone who works alongside us to support our students.”
 KK says that the longer she is in the industry, the more she sees the importance of being her authentic self in the workplace.
 “In recent years, I’ve become so aware of how important it is for me to show up as a female, non-binary presenting, LGBTQ+ identifying team leader so that folks who are just starting in their career can see representation at Clark and in the industry,” she stated.
 “Representation matters.
 It might be tough at first, but the long term rewards and positive influence you can make in the industry really do matter.”

 Katherine Buck Chastain